 Monthly update on my Portfolio percentage breakdown and dividends received (if any).

-It’s almost the end of the month, so it’s about time to do a portfolio update. (:
+It's the end of the month, so it's time for a portfolio & dividend update. (:

-My portfolio listed here consists purely of equities only, and excludes social security (CPF & SRS), debt instrument holdings (i.e. bonds & SSBs etc), emergency funds, as well as personal savings.
+My portfolio listed here consists purely of equities and cryptocurrencies only, and excludes social security (CPF & SRS), debt instrument holdings (i.e. bonds & SSBs etc), emergency funds, as well as personal savings.

 Portfolio Breakdown by Securities

 I didn't do anything for the month of June, as mentioned in my previous post that I would be focusing on increasing my emergency savings instead of entering the market in the next few months.
 Once that is done, I would start rebuilding up my Warchest for more investment action.

 The month of June also saw all my ETFs soar higher, while my cryptocurrencies went all the way south given the recent crypto market crash.